appsecnz/appsecnz.github.io/conference/sponsorship.md

   - Small imprinted items are also acceptable - pens, stress balls, USB keys, fidget spinners, etc.
-  - Design of printed materials and imprinted items are subject to approval by OWASP New Zealand Day Committee
+  - Design of printed materials and imprinted items are subject to approval by AppSec New Zealand Conference Committee
   - **RECRUITMENT:** In addition to the promotional item allowances included in Premium Sponsorship Packages, any sponsor may provide one A5-size card with information on *actual current* vacancies for